-- b.
-Requirements for the Degree - (1) The JD requires 87 credits.
+- (1) The JD requires 87 credits.
 A candidate for the dual JD/MEM degree must satisfactorily complete all the requirements for the JD degree as described in regulation III. above.
 A dual degree candidate may share a total of 12 (twelve) credits between the JD and MEM programs.
-This means that a Vermont Law School candidate for a dual JD/MEM degree may apply the equivalent of 12 (twelve) Vermont Law School credits of course work successfully completed at Yale to the JD degree, thereby reducing to 75 the number of JD credits taken at Vermont Law School required for the JD degree.
+This means that a Vermont Law School candidate for a dual JD/MEM degree may apply the equivalent of 12 (twelve) Vermont Law School credits of course work successfully completed at Yale to the JD degree, thereby reducing to 75 the number of JD credits taken at Vermont Law School required for the JD degree. - (2) A dual-degree candidate may not satisfy either the perspective requirement or the experiential requirement with courses taken at Yale without the prior permission of the Vice Dean for Students. - (3) With the permission of the Committee on Standards, a dualdegree candidate may receive residency credit for classes taken during one summer session. - (4) No credit toward the JD degree will be given for courses taken at Yale prior to the student's matriculation into the JD program at Vermont Law School.

-- (2) A dual-degree candidate may not satisfy either the perspective requirement or the experiential requirement with courses taken at Yale without the prior permission of the Deputy Vice Dean for Academic Affairs. - (3) With the permission of the Committee on Standards, a dual-degree candidate may receive residency credit for classes taken during one summer session. - (4) No credit toward the JD degree will be given for courses taken at Yale prior to the student's matriculation into the JD program at Vermont Law School. - 2.
-Dual JD/Master I and JD/Master II Degree
+2. DUAL JD/MASTER I and JD/MASTER II DEGREE